kearry/myapp/README.md

 This project is licensed under the [MIT License](LICENSE).

-*Last Updated: 2025-06-06*
+*Last Updated: 2025-06-07*
-*Ready for the next phase of revolutionary storytelling*
+*Episode 1 Complete - Ready for Production*